By Jeanmaire Molina

 and Polillo); Greater Mindanao (Mindanao, Bohol, Leyte, Samar,

-Sulu (Tawi-Tawi, Sulu); and Greater Palawan.
-Except for Palawan, these
+Greater Sulu (Tawi-Tawi, Sulu); and Greater Palawan.
+Except for

-not exist anywhere else, and the number for Greater Mindanao is even
+else, and the number for Greater Mindanao is even higher at 79%

-500 sq. km and solitary island of Sibuyan, has its own impressive array
+and solitary island of Sibuyan, has its own impressive array of

 It would seem reasonable to think that the recurring coalescence and